https://www.telegraph.co.uk/family/life/middle-england-getting-heated-wood-burners/

 Of course one can do anything with statistics.
 The above figures are average for the year.
 In summer months emissions from solid fuel heating will often be close to zero (helping the average).
 In winter, especially in the evenings, the figure will be higher:

-"In summer months the amount of pollution caused by solid fuel burning can be very low, but in winter wood burning can contribute up to 10 per cent of local emissions in London". https://www.london.gov.uk/what-we-do/environment/pollution-and-air-quality/guidance-wood-burning-stoves-london
+"In summer months the amount of pollution caused by solid fuel burning can be very low, but in winter wood burning can contribute up to 10 per cent of local emissions in London". https://www.london.gov.uk/programmes-and-strategies/environment-and-climate-change/pollution-and-air-quality/guidance-wood-burning-london

 So at its worst 10%?
 Unfairly lumped in with modern wood-burning stoves, old and new, are open fires and it is these that are the biggest offenders when it comes to the PM emissions caused by home heating.
 In London, 69% of solid fuel installations are inefficient open-fires (40% for the UK as a whole).
 If anything is to be banned it should be open fires and not wood burning stoves.